gdiet/backup/README.md

 * Use the 5.x `db-restore` utility like this:<br> `db-restore from=dedupfs_[timestamp].zip`<br> to point the utility to the database backup zip file created above.
 Look for the exact timestamp to use in the `fsdb` subdirectory of the repository.
 * The migration is complete.
 Don't use dedupfs versions previous to 5.0.0 anymore with the repository.
 * Eventually, manually delete the final version of the 4.x database, that is, the files `dedupfs.mv.db` and `dedupfs.mv.db.backup` in the `fsdb` subdirectory of the repository.

+#### 4.1.0 (In Preparation)

+* Blacklist files that should not be stored at all.
+* The `reclaim-space-1` utility never deletes the data entry at the end, so database backups stay fully valid after `reclaim-space-1`.

 #### 4.0.0 (2021.12.30)